by Brian Hioe

-The decision by both governments was made as a response to the spread of the Wuhan Coronavirus, as a means of limiting the spread of the disease, which is thought to have originated from Wuhan in China’s Hubei province.
-In general, one notes that responses by western governments to the spread of the Wuhan Coronavirus have been disproportionate, with flights to China suspended until April by some American carriers, Italy, Israel, and Singapore suspending all air traffic from China or closing borders to travelers from China, among others, and the US blocking all foreign travelers who have been to China in the last fourteen days.
+The decision by both governments was made as a response to the spread of the coronavirus, as a means of limiting the spread of the disease, which is thought to have originated from Wuhan in China’s Hubei province.
+In general, one notes that responses by western governments to the spread of the coronavirus have been disproportionate, with flights to China suspended until April by some American carriers, Italy, Israel, and Singapore suspending all air traffic from China or closing borders to travelers from China, among others, and the US blocking all foreign travelers who have been to China in the last fourteen days.
 This occurs despite the fact that this may not limit the spread of the disease and that the disease has not yet proven to have a high mortality rate.

 For its part, the Chinese government has lashed out against such measures as discriminatory in nature.
 Indeed, there is an element of truth to this, though one notes that in response to the H1N1 outbreak in 2009, the Chinese government reacted similarly in canceling flights to Mexico, placed Mexicans in China under quarantine, and refusing to issue visas to Mexicans.
 One also notes that the decision of various governments to suspend or limit travel from China was probably influenced by the Chinese government’s initial decision to blockade Wuhan—a blockade on a scale possibly never conducted in human history—despite that this might not actually prevent the spread of the disease.